sangeetds/sangeetds.github.io/_posts/2021-05-12-restful-apis-with-kotlin-and-ktor.md

 comments: true
 ---

 Application Programming Interface or API can be simply defined as an intermediary which allows two applications to talk to each other.
-Over a majority of API are actually REpresentational State Transfer or REST APIs.
-You likely encounter thousands of such APIs in your daily internet journey, be it searching for videos on YouTube or searching for someone on Instagram.
+You likely encounter thousands of such APIs in your daily internet journey.
+When you visit any webpage such as [www.youtube.com][youtube], your browser makes API calls to YouTube.
+Similarly, there are various API calls when you search for a video on YouTube or when you make a search for something on Instagram.

-REST is an architectural design concept for modelling and accessing the resource in your application.
-It's always advised to follow its rules to run into problems down the road.
+REpresentational State Transfer or REST is an architectural design concept for accessing the resource in your application.
+It's always advised to follow its guidelines to run into problems down the road.

 ## What are we building
-In this tutorial, we will build a simple backend Application for the pet store.
+In this tutorial, we will build a simple backend Application for a pet store.
 We will expose various endpoints that will let people get information about the pets in the store, add a new member to the store or remove them from the store.

+If you get stuck at any point you can have a look at the final state of the application [here][petstore].

 ## Why Kotlin and Ktor?
 Whenever I set out for building out a new program/application, I look for two things:-